f-aguzzi/ChemFuseKit/docs/project plan.md

 validation and testing, and high-coverage testing.
 No other measures will be taken to improve quality, which should instead come as a _built-in_ factor if all the previously listed principles are correctly followed.

+The Python code within the project will be rejected via continuous integration on the remote repository if it scores lower than 8/10 on Pylint quality tests.

 # 10. Work Packages